 The Sisters of Belle Coeur are women of wisdom.
-We currently number, thirty-one.
+We currently number, thirty-two.

 This page represents many of our sisters and is a work in progress, as are we.

 As explained by our Foundress, Sibyl Dana Reynolds, in her book The Way of Belle Coeur: A Woman's Vade Mecum, the concept of Sisterhood has remained a constant theme in women's lives for centuries.
 An intentional and co-creative community circle provides a sacred container for women to gather, share, and curate our stories.
 Together we support one another as we develop our crafts and spirituality.
 In this way, we create our personal and collective legacies for future generations.

 In the Spring of 2017, Belle Coeur embarked on a new journey with the creation and launch of BelleCoeur.com.
 Our web-based home provides a serene and spiritually-infused community space – called BELLE CŒUR HOUSE – for our existing Belle Coeur Sisters.
 We also envision a virtual gathering space to share the Belle Coeur gifts of wisdom, hope, and sacred repose with women around the globe.

 Born from the collective imagination of Sister Sibyl Dana Reynolds and Sister Frances Banks (not to mention a large dose of Divine Inspiration), the creation of BelleCoeur.com has been the embodiment of two women with shared vision and complementary charism, working together in co-creation.
 Both Sibyl and Frances are involved in the day-to-day operation of the website, the development of course content, curation of Belle Coeur inspired products, and customer support and outreach.
 Both women are available to answer any questions, share more information about Belle Coeur, and respond to your feedback.